ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Creating such a query can be daunting if you're unfamiliar with the syntax.
 I always like to start by constructing an initial query through the transaction search screen of Application Insights.

 For this, open your Application Insights instance in the portal and go the transaction search.
 At the top you'll see 'pills' that you can use to filter the data.
 By default it will show logging from the last 24 hours for all event types.
 In our case, we're interested in requests, so unselect all event types except 'Request'.

 We can also add extra filters by adding a new pill.
 You can then select the property on which to filter and the value(s).

 To filter on requests from our API Management instance, first select the 'Service ID' property and then the name of the API Management instance.

-I also want to be able to filter on equests from specific API's.
+I also want to be able to filter on requests from specific API's.
 Add another pill, select 'API Name' as the property and select the API's on which to filter.

 The result should look similar to the image below.

 ![Transaction Search](../../../../../images/azure-workbook-tips-and-tricks/transaction-search.png)

-By clicking on 'View in Logs' you'll go to the logs screen where the query we've just constructed is loaded.
+By clicking on 'View in Logs' you'll go to the Logs screen where the query we've just constructed is loaded.
 It should look like the query below.

 ```kusto
 union isfuzzy=true requests